xcp-ng/xcp-ng-org/docs/guests.md

 * :heavy_plus_sign: Fully open-source.
 * :heavy_plus_sign: Maintained by the XCP-ng project.
 * :heavy_plus_sign: :heavy_minus_sign: The sources for the drivers are from the Xen project directly, without additional Citrix patches.
 This is good, but it may be that in some specific situations Citrix drivers behave better (None known at the moment).
-* :heavy_minus_sign: The sources for the management agent are older than that of Citrix (they have stopped updating github a while ago).
+* :heavy_minus_sign: The sources for the management agent are older than that of Citrix (they have stopped updating GitHub a while ago).
 * :heavy_minus_sign: Maintained by one overloaded community member until Vates finds a developer to hire or contract with in order to maintain them more efficiently.
 * :heavy_minus_sign: Won't transparently replace existing Citrix tools.
 You need to remove Citrix tools first if they are present, in order to install XCP-ng tools.